A word on risk

 Returns quoted represent past performance which is no guarantee of future results.
 Investment returns and principal value will fluctuate so that when shares are redeemed, they may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance shown.
 Total returns for a period of less than one year are cumulative.
 Returns without sales charges would be lower if the sales charges were included.
 Returns assume reinvestment of dividends and capital gains.

 Performance assumes the reinvestment of dividends and capital gains.
 Class A shares have a 4.75% maximum sales charge.
 Class C shares have a 1% CDSC for redemptions within less than one year, which is not reflected in the one-year total return.
 Class I shares have no sales charge and may be purchased under limited circumstances or by specified classes of investors.
 Class R3 shares have no sales charge and are available only to certain retirement plan clients.
+Effective 04 Jun 2021, Class R3 will be automatically converted to Class A shares.
+Please see the Fund’s prospectus for more information.

 The SEC 30-day yield is computed under an SEC standardized formula and is based on the maximum offer price per share.
 Subsidized (Sub.) yields reflect fee waivers in effect.
 Without such waivers, yields would be reduced.
 Unsubsidized (Unsub.) yields do not reflect fee waivers in effect.